tohwsw/graviton-adoption-workshop/README.md

 `npm i @aws-quickstart/eks-blueprints`

-Replace the script content with the eks-blueprint-spot-graviton.ts
+Replace the contents of bin/<your-main-file>.ts with the eks-blueprint-spot-graviton.ts

 Deploy into AWS environment.
 This creates the EKS cluster with the Karpenter add-on.